Ktoxcon/ordo/README.md

 But there's a deeper layer.

-For fans of Warhammer 40,000, Ordo also nods to the secretive and powerful branches of the Imperium—like the Ordo Hereticus or Ordo Xenos—dedicated to maintaining order in a universe of relentless chaos.
+For fans of Warhammer 40,000, Ordo also nods to the secretive and powerful branches of the Imperium like the Ordo Hereticus or Ordo Xenos dedicated to maintaining order in a universe of relentless chaos.
 Much like them, this app has one goal: to protect you from the heresy of disorganization.

 ### Why a Monorepository?